Building the clean-energy workforce – Community College Daily

 Evolving programs

 CNM, for example, now offers an electrical trades solar electric certificate program, and its automotive technology associate degree program includes an introduction to hybrid and electric vehicles.
-In 2021, CNM built a 1.3 megawatt solar farm, which serves as a training lab for students in the electrical trades photovoltaic concentration program.
+In 2021, CNM built a 1.3-megawatt solar farm, which serves as a training lab for students in the electrical trades photovoltaic concentration program.
 The college also is in the process of building a new facility that will house its automotive and diesel technology programs, including a new electric vehicle technology program.

 The college’s workforce arm, CNM Ingenuity, can deliver customized, short-term workforce training programs for current energy-industry employees.
 It also offers an electric lineworker pre-apprenticeship program in partnership with the New Mexico Rural Electric Cooperatives Association (NMRECA).